MLMadeSimple/Python-Machine-Learning-Tutorials/Classification/Predicting Heart Medication for a Patient/README.md

 ```

 Finally, we printed out the dataframe, but, if you look at the output, we can only see *part* of the dataframe.
 This is because Pandas will only print the first and last few columns and rows in the dataframe so you can still see everything without lines getting wrapped because of your console size.
 A larger console size will allow you to see more columns and rows.

+## Part 3 - Cleaning the Data
+Before we can proceed, we need to do some cleaning of our data.
+The SKLearn library does not allow categorical features to be used in predictions.
+It only allows numerical features to be used.
+Unfortunatly, our data is mostly categorical data (3 of the 5 features - while there are 6 columns, the last one is our target and was not included in this count)